usablica/introjs-website/docs/examples/events/confirm-before-exit.md

 import { LiveExample } from "../../../lib/liveExample.js";
 import { DemoWidget } from "../../../lib/demoWidget.js";

-Use the `onexit` callback to get a confirmation before closing the tour:
+Use the `onbeforeexit` callback to get a confirmation before closing the tour:

 <LiveExample children={
 `introJs().onbeforeexit(function () {